-The Space Telescope Science Institute (STScI), operated by the Association of

-  Universities for Research in Astronomy (AURA), is a multi-mission science

-  operations center for NASA’s flagship observatories.
-Our world-class

-  astronomical research center is based on the Johns Hopkins University Homewood

-  campus in Baltimore, Maryland.
+The Space Telescope Science Institute (STScI), operated by the Association of Universities for Research in Astronomy (AURA), is a multi-mission science operations center for NASA’s flagship observatories.
+Our world-class astronomical research center is based on the Johns Hopkins University Homewood campus in Baltimore, Maryland.

-  Established in 1982, STScI has overseen the Hubble Space Telescope’s science

-  program since 1990 and will expand to include the James Webb Space Telescope

-  after it launches in 2019.
-Our staff is also developing major science operations

-  for NASA’s Wide Field Infrared Survey Telescope (WFIRST), which is set to launch

-  in the mid-2020s.
+Established in 1982, STScI has overseen the Hubble Space Telescope’s science program since 1990 and will expand to include the James Webb Space Telescope, planned to launch in 2020.
+Our staff is also developing major science operations for NASA’s Wide Field Infrared Survey Telescope (WFIRST), which is set to launch in the mid-2020s.
 Learn more about each mission.

-  Our talented staff, who work to plan the observations of these missions, analyze

-  the data, share their findings with the public, and archive the data for the

-  world, come from a variety of fields.
-Positions include astronomers, scientists,

-  researchers, engineers, educators, information technology staff, newsroom

-  managers, writers, designers, business professionals, and administrative staff.
+Our talented staff, who work to plan the observations of these missions, analyze the data, share their findings with the public, and archive the data for the world, come from a variety of fields.
+Positions include astronomers, scientists, researchers, engineers, educators, information technology staff, newsroom managers, writers, designers, business professionals, and administrative staff.

 We are deeply committed to encouraging people of all backgrounds to apply for these opportunities.
 Our experience has demonstrated that the broader the styles, backgrounds, and abilities of our staff—in other words, the more diverse our team is—the greater potential we have for success.
 As an Equal Opportunity and Affirmative Action Employer, STScI does not discriminate on the basis of race, sex, color, age, religion, national origin, sexual orientation, gender identity or expression, lawful political affiliations, veteran status, or mental or physical handicap.
 Veterans, people who are disabled, or wounded warriors who need assistance with the employment process may contact us at email@example.com.